matthewcook333/clinicceph/README.md

 This file contains a script to plot diagnostics information from cluster data.
 Usage of this file is as follows:

-`python diagnostics.py -i <inputfile> {-f, -t}`
+`python diagnostics.py -i <inputfile> [-f | -t]`

 Where the input is a JSON file, the -f command is for use with freqOffset JSON files, and -t is for use with timestamps JSON files for plotting latency values.

 ### cleanJson.py

 This file contains a script to clean invalid lines from JSON files containing cluster data for either freqOffset or timestamp information.
 Usage is as follows:

-`python cleanJson.py {-f, -t}`
+`python cleanJson.py -i inputFile.json -o outputFile.json [-f | -t]`

-where the -f command is for use with freqOffset JSON files and -t is for use with timestamps JSON files.
+where the inputFile.json is the JSON file to be cleaned, outputFile.json is the name of the newly created cleaned JSON file, -f command is for use with freqOffset JSON files and -t is for use with timestamps JSON files.